21ST CENTURY TAI CHI

 INTRODUCTION: Dismissed as too general by the dogmatic Taoists, this book features here for it serves as an all-round useful introduction to Tai Chi.
 It not only includes a little history, philosophy and even photos (too many and rather meaningless for me), but also attempts to try and relate the principles of the art to other disciplines - and in so doing - bring the practice up to date.
 Few books try, even fewer succeed.

-3 versions of Tao Te Ching that actually make sense
+3 Versions of Tao Te Ching that Make Sense

 Unlike most versions of the Tao Te Ching that three-quarters of the book attempting to justify the interpretation of a single character or accent, these three versions merely interpret a document (of immense dubious origins and authorship) for a contemporary audience, creating something of practical value as a result.

 Lash attempts, and I believe in a great many ways succeeds, to interpret the Tao Te Ching for the benefit of the Tai Chi student.
 The book is easy to read, you can plunge in at almost any part and still find something thoughtful and well presented.
 Ideal if you find the average Tao Te Ching just too vague.

 Lao Tzu Tao Te Ching - Ursula K. Le Guin